agladysh/luabins/README.md

 Allows to save tuples of primitive Lua types into binary chunks and to load saved data back.

+NB: You may be better off with luatexts: https://github.com/agladysh/luatexts.

 On serialization
 ----------------